hbc/NGS_Data_Analysis_Course/sessionII/lessons/02_alignment.md

 ---
 title: "Alignment with STAR"
-author: "Meeta Mistry, Bob Freeman"
+author: "Meeta Mistry, Bob Freeman, Mary Piper"
-date: "Wednesday, October 7, 2015"
+date: "Wednesday, February 10, 2016"
 ---

 Approximate time:

 ## Learning Objectives:

-* Use STAR to align sequence reads to the reference genome
+* Understanding the alignment method STAR utilizes to align sequence reads to the reference genome
-* Learning the intricacies of alignment tools used in NGS analysis (parameters, usage, etc)
+* Identifying the intricacies of alignment tools used in NGS analysis (parameters, usage, etc)
-* Evaluating the alignment summary
+* Choosing appropriate STAR alignment parameters for our dataset
 * Running STAR on multiple samples

-## Aligning reads
+## Read Alignment

-The alignment process consists of choosing an appropriate reference genome to map our reads against, and performing the read alignment using one of several splice-aware alignment tools such as [STAR](http://bioinformatics.oxfordjournals.org/content/early/2012/10/25/bioinformatics.bts635) or [TopHat2](https://ccb.jhu.edu/software/tophat/index.shtml).
+The alignment process consists of choosing an appropriate reference genome to map our reads against and performing the read alignment using one of several splice-aware alignment tools such as [STAR](http://bioinformatics.oxfordjournals.org/content/early/2012/10/25/bioinformatics.bts635) or [TopHat2](https://ccb.jhu.edu/software/tophat/index.shtml).
 The choice of aligner is a personal preference and also dependent on the computational resources that are available to you.

+## STAR Aligner

+To determine where on the human genome our reads originated from, we will align our reads to the reference genome using STAR (Spliced Transcripts Alignment to a Reference).
+STAR is an aligner designed to specifically address many of the challenges of RNA-seq data mapping, and utilizes a novel strategy for spliced alignments.

+### STAR Alignment Strategy

+STAR is shown to have high accuracy and outperforms other aligners by more than a factor of 50 in mapping speed (but also requires quite a bit of memory).
+The algorithm achieves this highly efficient mapping by performing a two-step process:

+1. Seed search
+2.

-### Setting up
+### Running STAR

-To get started with this lesson, we will login to the cluster but this time we are going to ask for 6 cores.
-We will do this by adding `-n 6` to our `bsub` command:
+#### Set-up

+To get started with this lesson, start an interactive session with 6 cores:

 ```
-ssh username@orchestra.med.harvard.edu
-(enter password)

 $ bsub -Is -n 6 -q interactive bash
 ```

-Change directories into the `rnaseq` directory.
 You should have a directory tree setup similar to that shown below. it is best practice to have all files you intend on using for your workflow present within the same directory.
 In our case, we have our original FASTQ files and post-trimming data generated in the previous section.
 We also have all reference data files that will be used in downstream analyses.

 ```
 rnaseq